Anime Vanguards Ascension Guide

 - For instance, you’ll need another copy of your mythic unit plus a certain amount of a unit-specific evolution item to complete the process.

-After the Ascension process, your unit will game a yellow star underneath your unit, indicating the number of times your unit has been through the ascension process.
+After the Ascension process, your unit will gain a yellow star underneath, indicating the number of times your unit has been through the ascension process.
 Be sure to hit the Preview button to ensure the boost in stats is worth the extra copy and unit-specific item.
 Otherwise, save them for later.

 Now that you’ve our Anime Vanguards Ascension Guide, you’ll know exactly how to ascend your units to boost their stats!
 Check out our other Anime Vanguards guides, like this Anime Vanguards Tier List, so you know the best mythic units to ascend!